 In his book “Start With Why” Simon Sinek writes “Very few people or companies can clearly articulate WHY they do WHAT they do.
 By WHY I mean your purpose, cause, or belief – WHY does your company exist?
 WHY do you get out of bed every morning?
 And WHY should anyone care?”

 In the HBR article “Why are we here?” the authors emphasize the importance of connecting business purpose to customers and strategy.
 What is your reason for existing?
 What value are you giving your customers?
 And why is your firm uniquely capable of providing it?
 These are all good questions that can help you articulate a meaningful purpose for your organization or team.

 The Connection Between Purpose and Business Success

 In PwC’s Putting Purpose to Work workplace study, 79% of the leaders surveyed said they believed their purpose was important to their business success.
 Yet only 34% said that their organization’s purpose was a guidepost for decision making in their leadership team.
-The PwC study also found that people, and millennials in particular, want to work for companies with a purpose, and when they find their company’s purpose meaningful, they are 5.3 times more likely to stay.
+The PwC study also found that people want to work for companies with a purpose.
+People who find their company’s purpose meaningful are 5.3 times more likely to stay with the company.

-A study from London Business School found that employees who work for companies with a purpose are more engaged and perform better, and businesses that are driven by purpose outperform those who are only trying to maximize shareholder value.
-Mr. Jack Welch was clearly on to something…
+Another study, from London Business School, found that employees who work for companies with a purpose are more engaged and perform better, and businesses that are driven by purpose outperform those who are only trying to maximize shareholder value.

 Making Your Purpose Come Alive

-When you make purpose a guiding star with your team, and in your leadership role; people will want to work for and with you, feel more inspired in their work, be motivated to give their very best – and great performance will follow.
+Leaders who actively use and refer to their purpose when communicating and explaining their strategic choices are far more effective in getting people behind decisions, including the more uncomfortable ones.
+When people understand why, they can easier accept the how and the what.
+When you make your purpose a guiding star for your team and in your leadership role; people will want to work for and with you, be inspired to give their very best – and great performance will follow.